mravtechinfo/one-for-all/docs/obsidian_docs/PCSB Cheat Sheet (Document by T_G).md

 ""<email>>jsjhjfjh@fjdh <</emai>""

-Creating a new text file of paylaod.xml using the same data from the admin account getting the XML parser error
+Creating a new text file of paylaod.xml using the same data from the admin account getting the XML parser error.

+Putting the burp collaborator link into the xml paylaod and getting the hit back, using the same payload reading the /carlos/secret file